Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 Leslie St. Claire (Nick Lachey) became Phoebe's ghostwriter for her Ask Phoebe column when she decided to take a sabbatical.
-There is an instant attraction between the two, when Phoebe finds out Leslie is actually a man.
-Initially she is skeptical that a man could properly writer her column, but eventually accepts his abilities and the two develop a connection.
+There is an instant attraction between the two when Phoebe finds out Leslie is actually a man.
+Initially, she is skeptical that a man could properly write her column, but eventually accepts his abilities and the two develop a connection.
 Their chemistry soon fizzled out, due to him feeling that Phoebe was hiding something and was constantly unavailable for dates.
 When she was unable to explain why she was doing witch-related activities, Leslie ended things and left town.

 6. Dex Lawson